Building bigger barns

 and what I had toiled to achieve,

 "The bloke with the most toys when he dies, wins."
 I do like that line.
 Nothing wrong with toys, of course.
 Thinking you win by having them, that's the problem.
-The writer of Ecclesiastes rightly observes that "a man may do his work with wisdom, knowledge and skill, and then he must leave all he owns to someone who has not worked for it.
+As the Preacher observed in the book of Ecclesiastes "a man may do his work with wisdom, knowledge and skill, and then he must leave all he owns to someone who has not worked for it.
 This too is meaningless and a great misfortune."
 As Jesus put it, "this is how it will be with those who store up things for themselves, but are not rich toward God."